blynkkk/docs/blynk.cloud/device-mqtt-api/miscelaneous.md

 Upon connection, the client can specifiy the Last Will message along with the topic to which it should be published.
 If the client loses connection **without sending a proper disconnect message**, the broker will publish this pre-determined Last Will message.

+## Server Diagnostics

+The server has the capability to publish messages under the server/oops topic under certain circumstances, typically when it detects potentially problematic behavior from the client.
+These diagnostic messages are designed to be observed and addressed by developers.